 Klaviyo Customer Support vs Mailchimp Customer Support

-Klaviyo has great customer support we use it at least 2-3 times per week in our email agency.
+Klaviyo has great customer support we use it at least 2-3 times per week here at the Ecommerce Intelligence agency.
 Before you start using their platform, you can ask for a free demo that will take you step-by-step through the email marketing software.
 After that, you can get a free trial that will let you learn the platform better in your own time.

 To contact their support team, you can head over to their Help Center, and use the search bar to look for articles or answers related to the issue you’re facing.
 Although, if you’re eCommerce store is big enough, you’ll get an individual customer support representative.
 Klaviyo offers live chat support which is usually fast and helpful.
 There is also a friendly community forum that can help you solve your problem even before you get in touch with their support team.

 With Mailchimp, you get access to mail and live chat support on the first two pricing plans.
 When you upgrade, you’ll also be able to access call support.
 If that’s not enough, you can also access their guides and articles.

 Unfortunately, customer support isn’t available on both Mailchimp and Klaviyo free plan.

 Winner: Klaviyo.
 Their support is tope of the line and we routinely see complex queries solved in just 5-10 minutes for the various brands we work on.

 Klaviyo is well-known for having one of the most advanced automation features.